-The Village of Sharon is one of several 19th century villages in the Town of East Gwillimbury.
-The Village of Sharon has long been recognized as an area with a collection of cultural heritage properties by the Town.
-The Town's Official Plan identifies the Village of Sharon as a 'Village Core Area' that may be studied as a Heritage Conservation District (HCD).
-Within the Village of Sharon, there is one property designated under the Historic Sites and Monuments Act, one property designated under Part 29 Section IV of the Ontario Heritage Act, and another thirty-six properties listed under Part 27 Section IV of the Ontario Heritage Act.
-This concentration of heritage properties supports this project to study the Village of Sharon as a possible HCD.
+The village of Sharon is one of several 19th century villages in the Town of East Gwillimbury (the Town).
+Sharon has long been recognized as an area with a collection of heritage properties by the Town.
+The Town's Official Plan identifies the Sharon as a 'Village Core Area' that may be studied as a Heritage Conservation District (HCD).
+The village of Sharon includes one property designated under the Historic Sites and Monuments Act, one property designated under Part 29 Section IV of the Ontario Heritage Act, and thirty-four properties listed under Part 27 Section IV of the Ontario Heritage Act.
+This project is based on the concentration of heritage properties.

-Per the Town of East Gwillimbury Official Plan (2010), a HCD Study is intended to assess the feasibility of establishing a HCD; examine the character and cultural heritage value or interest (CHVI) of the Study Area including its built and natural composition; and recommend the boundaries of the HCD, content of the HCD Plan, and any necessary amendments to the Town's Official Plan and/or Zoning By-law.
-1 This HCD Study has been prepared in accordance with these intents.
+Per the Town of East Gwillimbury Official Plan (2010), a HCD Study is intended to assess the feasibility of establishing a HCD; examine the character and cultural heritage value or interest (CHVI) of the Study Area including its built and natural composition; and recommend the boundaries of the HCD, content of the HCD Plan, and any necessary amendments to the Town's Official Plan and/or Zoning By-law.1 This HCD Study has been prepared in accordance with these intents.